-- A. Unless expressly permitted by law, providers are not authorized to see minors without the presence of their parents or legal representative.
-If a parent or guardian cannot be present, the appointment will be rescheduled, unless the Associate Dean of Clinics authorizes the exam under extenuating circumstances.
-There will be at least two adults present during the examination. - B. Parents or guardians are not allowed to leave premises without the minor under their care.
+A. Unless expressly permitted by law, providers are not authorized to see minors without the presence of their parents or legal representative.
+If a parent or guardian cannot be present, the appointment will be rescheduled, unless the Associate Dean of Clinics authorizes the

+B. Parents or guardians are not allowed to leave premises without the minor under their care.
 Ketchum Health will not supervise unaccompanied minors, and it will not be liable to parents or guardians who left the clinic premises without the minor.
 Ketchum Health will contact authorities immediately if a minor is left alone inside or around clinic premises for extended time.
 Parents and Guardians must be informed about his policy in advance.